You can make this Patriotic Plate Ribbon Banner using seasonal paper plates for any patriotic celebration.

 Months ago, I saw a banner made out of pumpkin paper plates and I thought I have to make one out of flag plates when summer comes around.
 I started stalking Target and Dollar Tree for the paper plates in May and finally found the perfect ones at Dollar Tree to make our Patriotic Plate Ribbon Banner.
 You can find some great ones at tons of different stores and online.
-I even linked to some cute ones for $2 on Amazon for you.
+I even linked to some cute and inexpensive ones on Amazon for you.
 I got the straws at Dollar Tree, too, but again, you can find cute patriotic paper straws all over during May and June.

 Patriotic Plate Ribbon Banner

 - 8 or 9-inch Patriotic Paper Plates

 - Single Hole Punch (This Type is Super Cool)

 - Printable Ribbon Banner Template